Themaister/slang-shaders/spec/SHADER_SPEC.md

 If a shader pass has a `#pragma name NAME` associated with it, meaning is given to the shader:
  - NAME, is a sampler2D.
  - NAMESize is a vec4 size uniform associated with NAME.
- - NAMEFeedback is a sampler2D for the previous pass.
+ - NAMEFeedback is a sampler2D for the previous frame.
  - NAMEFeedbackSize is a vec4 size uniform associated with NAMEFeedback.

 #### Example slang shader